keptn-contrib/prometheus-service/README.md

 1. configuring Prometheus for monitoring services managed by Keptn,
 2. receiving alerts (on port 8080) from Prometheus Alertmanager and translating the alert payload to a cloud event ( remediation.triggered) that is sent to the Keptn API,
-3. retrieving Service Level Indicators (SLIs) from a Prometheus API endpoint.
+3. retrieving Service Level Indicators (SLIs) from a Prometheus API endpoint and sending it back to Keptn.

 ## Compatibility Matrix